JackStylesXYZ/reactjs_tut/README.md

 The *type* in our example is a "div"
 The *props* in our example is an object with the className
-The *Children* in our example is simply the text "Hello, world!"
+The *children* in our example is simply the text "Hello, world!"

 We could add another call to React.createElement() if we wanted to nest another new element within our "root" div, lets take a look below: